 It’s powered by a 4.3-liter straight-eight, in fact, that makes 88 horsepower.
 Production lasted from 1921 through 1926, and only about 650 examples were produced.
 This one comes from near the end of the run and wears an Opera Coupe body by the McNear Body Company of Brookline, Massachusetts.

-Just 21 (ish) examples of the Model A are known to exist, and this is the only one with this coachwork.
+This is said to be the only Model A with this coachwork.
 It is expected to bring between $250,000-$300,000.
 Click here for more info and here for more from this sale.

 Offered by Worldwide Auctioneers | Scottsdale, Arizona | January 15, 2020